 Family Promise of Central Connecticut is the first and only chapter of the national organization in Connecticut.
 The program was three years in the making and opened its doors in March, 2017, in New Britain.
 Their mission is to guide homeless parents into full-time work and into a sustainable home of their own.

-Larisa Figueroa faced financial hardships which forced her to jump from city to city.
-She eventually made her way to Connecticut where she had some family nearby.
+Larisa Figueroa faced financial hardships that forced her to jump from city to city.
+She eventually made her way to Connecticut, where she had some family nearby.

-“Every body’s journey is different we’re finding that each intake family has a different story to tell and we learn from those stories and find ways and resources to help all of them,” Zoll explained.
+“Everybody’s journey is different — we’re finding that each intake family has a unique story to tell, and we learn from those stories and find ways and resources to help all of them,” Zoll explained.

-The Day Center and nearly everything inside, down to the renovations, were donated.
-From the day center, families are taken to local churches where they are fed and sheltered each night.
+The Day Center and nearly everything inside, as well as the renovations, were donated.
+From the Day Center, families are taken to local churches where they are fed and sheltered each night.
 Nearly 500 trained volunteers from 11 area congregations rotate housing the families for a week at a time.

-“Connecticut shelters don’t always have, or let the children stay intact, so if you have a single mother who has a son they cannot stay together,” Zoll said.
-She added the Day Center gives families the extra benefit of having something as simple as a mailing address which allows their children to have consistency with a school district and gives parents an address for job applications.
+“Connecticut shelters don’t always have room, or let the family stay intact — if a single mother who has a son seeks shelter, they cannot stay together,” Zoll said.
+She added the Day Center gives families the extra benefit of having something as simple as a mailing address, which allows their children to have stability within a school district and gives parents an address for job applications.